 - a.
 All doors, windows and other points of access to buildings storing bagged or bulk AN and/or CAN are secured with a high security lock.
-If present, bin gates providing access to storage bins containing ammonium nitrate are locked and secured.
 Where possible, it is a recommended best practice to provide perimeter security.
 This may include fencing with lockable gates or other means of perimeter security around bins and/or buildings storing AN and/or CAN. - b.
 A documented key control system for all locks at the facility that provide access to AN and/or CAN. - c.
 A system is in place to inform local law enforcement of all AN and/or CAN storage locations. - d.
 After hours security lighting has been provided to illuminate main points of access to storage buildings or bins. - e.
 All storage buildings are equipped with a monitored security system. - f.
 The storage facility is equipped with signage indicating no unauthorized access, or "No Trespassing, Violators Will Be Prosecuted". - g.
-Controls are in place to ensure that access to AN and/or CAN is restricted only to individuals (including contractors) who the seller has authorized.
+Controls are in place to ensure that access to AN and/or CAN is restricted only to individuals (including contractors) who the seller has authorized. - h.
+A system is in place to ensure that all guests and visitors to a facility report to management or security personnel prior to access to the storage area(s).

-- h.
-A system is in place to ensure that all guests and visitors to a facility report to management or security personnel prior to access to the storage area(s). - i.
+i.
 The storage facility must have a list of all employees who work at each location where the AN and/or CAN is stored or sold.